systragroup/quetzal-network-editor-doc/docs/trainings/01_transit_dca.md

 ### Import lines through the GTFS importer micro-service

 You can also use the GTFS importer micro-service to import public transport networks from GTFS files, from your computer or directly from the online open mobilitydata database.
-See documentation under the **Micro services / GTFS importer** section of this documentation.
+See micro-service documentation [here](https://systragroup.github.io/quetzal-network-editor-doc/microservice/02_gtfs_importer.html).

 To ensure the calculations are successfully carried out, you must add the desired properties (among those mentioned in the **Create a new line** section above) to the imported lines.
 To do so, see the **Edit line properties** below.